sinai-uja/textflow/README.md

 # TextFlow class

 This class provides methods to create a sequence from directories, documents, strings… To calculate different metrics from these sequences.
-It consists in a Python library for calculating different metrics from plain texts.
+It consists of a Python library for calculating different metrics from plain texts.

 # Introduction:

-In this library we have sequences and analyzers.
+In this library, we have sequences and analyzers.

 + **Sequences:** are the main element of the library.
-A sequence have three main attributes:
+A sequence has three main attributes:

     + **Format:** is a string with the origin format of a sequence.
 This format can be a string, a file(.txt), a directory, a token, etc.
     + **Metadata:** This is a dictionary where we store the metadata of a sequence, like the source text of a sequence (if the origin of the sequence is a file of text), or the path of the directory (if the origin of the sequence is a directory).
-Different analyzers store the result of the analysis inside this dictionary, if the result of the analysis is metadata (the number of words, the label with the emotion of a text, the text source replacing words...).
+Different analyzers store the result of the analysis inside this dictionary if the result of the analysis is metadata (the number of words, the label with the emotion of a text, the text source replacing words...).
     + **Children:** This is a dictionary where we store a list of sequences that came from the actual sequence.
 For example, if we have a text, we can split this text in phrases.
-"Phrases" will be the key in the dictionary and each phrase of the text will be a sequence inside the list of sequence of the key of the children dictionary.
-Each phrase can split in words too, that we will store in the children dictionary of the phrases sequences.
-So, inside of the original sequence(text) we have sequence of phrases and inside of them sequences of words.
+"Phrases" will be the key in the dictionary and each phrase of the text will be a sequence inside the list of sequences of the key of the children's dictionary.
+Each phrase can be split into words too, that we will store in the children's dictionary of the phrase sequences.
+So, inside the original sequence(text) we have a sequence of phrases and inside of them sequences of words.
 This forms the different levels of a sequence.

         <ul>
-            <li> The level in a sequence is used like a path in a directory, to access the different subsequences in analyzers or filter funtions.
-In our example we have:
+            <li> The level in a sequence is used like a path in a directory, to access the different subsequences in analyzers or filter functions.
+In our example, we have:
             <ul>
                 <li> Text
                 <ul>